It might sound super cheesy but won’t be wrong to say that behind every successful company, there are the right metrics they measure.

 Most times it has been observed that operations managers treat inventory management as a disparate group.

 Inventory is integral to field service operations.
-A lack of access to inventory and insufficient visibility into real-time inventory status can make things chaotic for the field service technicians.
+A lack of access to inventory and insufficient visibility into real-time inventory status can make things chaotic for field service technicians.

 6. Service request and activity type